Soojin-Lee0819/introduction-to-interactive-media/september 22/README.md

 # Production Assignment 2: Processing Work of Art

-This activity proved to be quite time consuming.
-Because of this, it took some time for me to get used to writing the code for the portrait.
-My final self portrait is shown below:
+Having experience with Processing from the previous assignment, I was able to finish this assignment at a quicker time, even if it involved new commands.
+My final work of art is shown below:

 ![](images/finalsketch.png)